krzysdz/mps-proj-polynomial/docs/report.md

 ## Changes in the project assumptions

 Operations on integers do not make sense in case of a polynomial solver, so the basic type must be floating point.
-Because single precision is enough it was chosen as the base numeric type.\
+Because single precision is enough, it was chosen as the base numeric type.\
 This decision has some drawbacks which make implementation of the project in the original version impossible.

-The following problems occured during the design process of the solution:
+The following problems occurred during the design process of the solution:

 - single precision IEEE 754 floating point requires 32-bits, while ports on AVR are 8-bit wide and 16-bit on STM32 line of microcontrollers
 - ATmega328P based Arduino boards which I could use do not have enough GPIO pins